 For one thing, there is no age limit in the women’s tournament.

-The reason for this is that it is generally agreed that women’s soccer around the world is more equally competitive than in men’s soccer where it is dominated by the nations from just two continents.
+The reason for this is that it is generally agreed that women’s soccer around the world is more equally competitive than in men’s soccer, where it is dominated by nations from just two continents.
 Because of this, there isn’t the same need to balance out the competition.

 The fact that the women’s World Cup, although growing in popularity, isn’t as widely watched or as popular as the men’s version, also means that there wasn’t the same issue of rival competitions to concern FIFA either.

 They have so far been happy to let the women’s soccer competition be open to players of all ages since it first took place at the 1996 games in Atlanta.